Beyond Blue: A Stunning, Informative Documentary – PC Review

 As you progress through Beyond Blue, you unlock insights.
 Insights are short video clips that explain parts of the storyline in a documentary format.
 The Insights include meeting the lead scientists behind the game, individual animal information, new technology, and climate change.
 These are incredibly informative, and at times, I wanted to watch the short educational clips rather than play through the storyline.

 Exploring through the ocean feels surreal, except when you have to go back and forth past the same areas numerous times.
 Beyond Blue feels repetitive.
 In the starting area, your mission is to scan a room before returning to the buoy.
 Following this, Marai has a few words with her associates because the process is repeated.
 I lost count of how many times the process was to listen to sounds before swimming and seeking them out.
-As the game progresses, the objectives become more diverse, allowing the game to break into its stride.
+The objectives become more diverse as the game progresses, allowing the game to break into its stride.

 Upon completing the game, you can go back and explore the ocean at any level.
 This is extremely helpful for those wanting to finish the science log or relax in the sea.
 Unfortunately, some glitches stop this from happening.
 As I loaded up one of the levels and swam around, I quickly released there was nothing there.
 No animals, just a deep blue ocean.
 I also noticed if I swam down too far, my character became disfigured, and everything vanished except Mirai’s visor.
 I hope this gets fixed soon as it leaves the game with little to no replay value.